Universal sectors in superconformal defects: Defect correlation functions

 where $\mathcal{W}_{t_n,t_{n+1}}$ is the untraced Wilson link $\mathcal{W}_{t_n,t_{n+1}}=\exp\Bigl(-i\int_{t_n}^{t_{n+1}}\mathcal{L}(t)dt \Bigr)$.
 It is common to shorten the notation by defining the insertions by

 In defect CFTs, a particularly distinguished set of defect operators are those related to the breaking of the bulk symmetries.
-A particular example that will be always present in the defect CFT is the displacement operator which is associated with the breaking of the translations orthogonal to the defect.
-When considering supersymmetric defects, the breaking pattern of supersymmetric currents leads to additional defect operators.
+When considering supersymmetric defects CFT, the breaking pattern of supersymmetric currents leads to additional operators.
 Crucially, one can identify them by exploiting the Ward identity

 that explicitly relates broken generators to local insertions on the line.
+We will refer to this set of defect operators obtained from Ward identities as fundamental (or elementary).
 One can then further characterize the local operators by finding the representations under the preserved supergroup.
-By exploiting (super)Jacobi identities like
+By exploiting (super-)Jacobi identities like

-one can explicitly read the charges of defect insertion $\bG(t)$ by the algebra involving preserved $G$ and broken $\gG$ generators
+one can explicitly read the charges of defect insertion $\bG(t)$ by the algebra involving preserved $G$ and broken $\gG$ generators.

+A particular example that will be always present in the line defects is the displacement operator which is associated with the breaking of the translations orthogonal to the line.
+This is thus given by

+where the index runs up to the codimension of the defect $i=1,..., d-1$, as expected from the $\so(d-1)_{\text{rot}}$\footnote{ For related discussions and a manifestly local realization of the displacement operator, see \cite{Correa:2012at}.}.

 In general, defect operators arrange themselves into multiplets according to the preserved supersymmetry.
 Of particular importance is the displacement supermultiplet (or superdisplacement), which contains the displacement operator among its components.
 In what follows, we will denote this multiplet, as well as its superfield realization, by $\cD$.